-Principle 14 - Regular, Effective and Fair Communications with Shareholders
+Regular, Effective and Fair Communications with Shareholders

 The Company has in place a framework that regularly communicates pertinent and relevant information to Shareholders, gathers views and addresses Shareholders' concerns.
-Communication with Shareholders is conducted through announcements to the SGX and press releases, press and media briefings after the announcement of the full-year's results and the posting of announcements and releases on the Company's regularly updated website @ www.vicom.com.sg.
-Investors may send in their requests or queries through the feedback form provided on the website.
+Communication with Shareholders is conducted through announcements to the SGX and press releases, press and analyst briefings after the announcement of the full-year results and the posting of announcements and releases on the Company's regularly updated website at www.vicom.com.sg.
+Investors may send in their requests or queries through the feedback form provided in the website.